Propagation of intense squeezed vacuum light in non-linear media

-This results to a maximum medium length of $L_m \approx L_{m}^{(\text{BSV})} \approx 2 L_{a}$ as is illustrated with in orange shaded area in Fig. ~\ref{Fig.3}~(c).
-Taking this into account we obtain (Appendix) that,

-indicating that, for $\rho_{\text{at}}>2\times10^{16}$ atoms per cm$^3$ (Fig.~\ref{Fig.4}~(c)), the conventional coherent laser sources are by more than two orders of magnitude more efficient for the generation of plateau harmonics that the BSV states in the $\langle I \rangle = I_{\text{sat}}$ regime.
-The corresponding harmonic power spectra are shown in Fig.~\ref{Fig.4}~(d) (Appendix).
+indicating that, for $\rho_{\text{at}}>2\times10^{16}$ atoms per cm$^3$ (Fig.~\ref{Fig.4}(d)), the conventional coherent laser sources are by more than 50 times more efficient for the generation of plateau harmonics that the BSV states in the $\langle I \rangle = I_{\text{sat}}$ regime.
+In this case the corresponding harmonic spectra are shown in Fig.~\ref{Fig.4}(e) (Methods).

-However, BSV is orders of magnitude more efficient than coherent states in generating harmonics beyond the cut-off region of the latter.
-For instance, $\langle N_{39} \rangle$ for BSV is $\sim5$ orders of magnitude higher than for coherent states (Fig.~\ref{Fig.4}~(d)).
-Nevertheless, the yield of this harmonic is still $\sim\!5$ orders of magnitude lower than $\langle N_{15} \rangle$ produced by coherent states, making these extreme harmonics challenging to observe in practice.